 Until charging, stations start popping up everywhere, traveling long distances by electric car, although an awesome experience, can be a challenge.
-If you are planning a trip with your electric vehicle, it may be necessary for you to do some preparing.
-Here are 6 tips for a trip in an electric vehicle:
+If you are planning a camping trip with your electric vehicle, it may be necessary for you to do some preparation.
+Here are 6 tips for a trip to an electric vehicle.

 1. If you fail to plan, you plan to fail.

-You may not be able to take your usual route, especially if you don’t want to sleep over.
+You may not be able to take your usual route, especially if you don’t want to a sleepover.
 Make sure that you plan out a route with enough charging sites and that the distance between them is not too long.
 You can also charge your car overnight at a level-2 charging station if you want to book in at a hotel for a night.

 2. Make sure that you have a suitable charge connector